cpoff/homelab/Readme.md

-# 🤖 SkyNet – Full Topology & Infrastructure Map (📌 Prod 2 + UFW Coverage + Configuration Method Footnotes)
+# 🤖 SkyNet – Full Topology & Infrastructure Map (📌 Prod 2)

 Each component of this architecture is annotated with a superscript footnote 🔹 indicating its intended configuration method:
 - 🖐️ **Manually configured via GUI or CLI**